StarmanMartin/GCATR/README.md

 This project contains the source code for R version of the Genetic Code Analysis Toolkit (GCAT) project.
 Please refer to the [public homepage](http://www.gcat.bio/) and the [project homepage](http://www.mbi.hs-mannheim.de/research/mathematics-of-the-genetic-information.html) for more information.

 # Installation
 GCATR is available for R version 3.5 and higher.
-It requires C++11 (or later) and [Rcpp (>= 0.12.18)](https://cran.r-project.org/web/packages/Rcpp/index.html) installed on your machine.
-To install the current version devtools needs to be installd on your computer.
-Install the R package by
+It requires a C++11 (or later) compiler and [Rcpp (>= 0.12.18)](https://cran.r-project.org/web/packages/Rcpp/index.html) installed on your machine.
+Furthermore the current version of devtools needs to be installed on your computer.
+Install the R package by:
  * starting the a R console and run:
    ```bash
    install.packages("devtools")
    devtools::install_github("StarmanMartin/GCATR")
    ```
- *

 # Components
 ## Graph tools